From sidewalk seating to rooftop yoga, New York City is bringing alfresco activities back in the best (and safest!) way possible.

 SKATE: The Skyline in Williamsburg

-Practice your toe loops (or just admire the Manhattan views) while skating The William Vale’s rooftop skating rink.
+Practice your toe loops (or just admire the Manhattan views) while skating the William Vale’s rooftop rink.

 DO: A Jazzy Date Night in Harlem